-When: November 21 – December 24
+- When: November 16 – December 24, 2023

-Hours: Monday-Friday 11 am – 8 pm / Saturday 10a m – 8 pm / Sunday 11 am – 7 pm
+- Hours: Monday-Friday 11 am – 8 pm / Saturday 10 am – 8 pm / Sunday 11 am – 7 pm

 - Where: Union Square Park

 Columbus Circle Holiday MarketChristmas Market in Midtown ManhattanAdd to myNY added

 Located at Central Park’s southwest corner, in close proximity to the iconic Wollmann ice skating rink, you will find Columbus Circle Holiday Market.
 What better way to end a perfect wintery stroll through Central Park than with one of the best holiday markets in NYC?
 This outdoor Christmas market will transport you to a quaint German village enthralled in the holiday spirit.

 With about 100 booths, the European-style Columbus Circle Holiday Market belongs not only to the best but also to the largest holiday markets in NYC.
 What can you find at the famed circle during the holiday season?
 Hot mulled wine, handmade crafts, and one-of-a-kind ornaments make it the quintessential NYC shopping experience.
 Merry shopping!